2024 America's Cup: Teams

 The Royal Yacht Squadron is the Challenger of Record for the 37th America's Cup.
 Their team, INEOS Britannia, previously lost to Emirates Team New Zealand in the 2017 Louis Vuitton Cup semi-finals, and Luna Rossa Prada Pirelli in the 2021 Prada Cup final.
 The Royal Yacht Squadron's challenge will be the first time a British team has competed in three consecutive America's Cup cycles since 1930.

 Circolo della Vela Sicilia, represented by Luna Rossa Prada Pirelli, have indicated their interest in returning for the 37th America's Cup.
 Luna Rossa previously lost to Emirates Team New Zealand in the 2021 America's Cup final.
 In a statement, the team said that they looked "forward to returning to racing on the AC75s in the next edition of the America's Cup".

 The New York Yacht Club (NYYC) had indicated interest in returning for the 37th America's Cup.
 American Magic previously lost to Luna Rossa Prada Pirelli in the 2021 Prada Cup semi-final.
 The NYYC submitted a challenge to the Royal New Zealand Yacht Squadron on 6 May 2021, alongside an Evolutionary Draft Protocol for the 37th America's Cup.
 The Royal New Zealand Yacht Squadron released a statement in response, where they said they were "delighted to hear that the New York Yacht Club" were interested, but questioned, "their motives for such a presumptuous statement when entries [did not] open for some time."
 The Royal Yacht Squadron and Ineos Team UK also released a statement in response to the New York Yacht Club's challenge, stating that they were "working collaboratively with the Royal Yacht Squadron and Team New Zealand".

 The NYYC had dropped American Magic and announced a tentative partnership with Stars & Stripes, then announced they would no longer pursue the 37th Americas Cup, and then on 7 January opted back in with American Magic.

-In December 2021 Alinghi founder Ernesto Bertarelli and two-time Olympic champion Hans-Peter Steinacher announced the launch of the new Alinghi Red Bull Racing challenge.
+In December 2021, Alinghi founder Ernesto Bertarelli and two-time Olympic champion Hans-Peter Steinacher, announced the launch of the new Alinghi Red Bull Racing challenge.
 Bertarelli will continue to represent the Société Nautique de Genève, the yacht club that won the 2003 Louis Vuitton Cup, the 2003 America's Cup, and the 2007 America's Cup.

 On 3 January 2023, the organisers of the 37th America's Cup announced that K-Challenge Racing would challenge for the 37th America's Cup, after previously challenging for the 32nd America's Cup in 2007.
-Led by Stephane Kandler and Bruno Dubois, the team, named Orient Express Team, will represent the Société Nautique de Saint-Tropez.
+Led by Stephane Kandler and Bruno Dubois, the team, named Orient Express Team, represented the Société Nautique de Saint-Tropez.